I started Simply Told because of this quote attributed to Jane Addams:

 “People did not want to hear simple stories.
 They wanted to hear great stories, simply told.”

-Simply Told works to help organizations realize their full potential by learning more about each other.
-Who are we?
-What do we want?
+Simply Told helps organizations and individuals realize their full potential by learning more about themselves through introspective workshops.

 Thoreau said most people live in quiet desperation.